adbollinger/discord-twitter-bot/README.md

 ## Twitter Discord Bot

-This project allows users to add twitter functionality to a discord bot.
+This project allows users to add twitter functionality to a discord bot using the twitter APIs.

 Server users can request a random tweet from a twitter account with !tweet.
 The bot will also automatically post new tweets made by the account to a specific discord channel and notify users of the new tweet.

+Tweets are displayed as embedded messages; they are styled after the default twitter embedded message created when pasting a tweet's url.

-## Project Screen Shot(s)
+## Project Screen Shots

 ### Posting new tweets
 ![Posting a new tweet to a channel](./screenshots/twitter-bot.png)